-As their name implies, these bits can be adjusted to create holes of varying sizes, thus eliminating the need for purchasing bits of different sizes.
+As their name implies, these types of drill bits can be adjusted to create holes of varying sizes, thus eliminating the need for purchasing bits of different sizes.

 16. Annular Cutter

-These bits have a special design that allows them to drill a hole into a material with the purpose of extracting its core.
+These types of drill bits have a special design that allows them to drill a hole into a material with the purpose of extracting its core.